Tony De Vit: Career

-It was at this time that he recorded and released his first record, "Feel the Love" which was well received on the club scene.
-His second release was a track called "Higher & Higher" (with disco diva Norma Lewis), which became the future benchmark for de Vit and Parkes' V2 concept.
-But it was de Vit's/Parkes' track "Burning Up" that took everybody by surprise, going straight in at No. 24 on the UK top 40 charts.
+At this time he recorded and released his first record, "Feel the Love".
+His second release was a track called "Higher & Higher", which became the future benchmark for de Vit and Parkes' V2 concept.
+De Vit's/Parkes' track "Burning Up" went to No. 24 on the UK top 40 charts.

-In 1995, Radio 1 contacted de Vit for his first Essential Mix.
-At the same time, record companies recognised his talent and technical ability, and de Vit featured on no less than twelve of the top compilation dance mix albums during this year including Fantazia House Collection Volume 2 and the Remixers album, Sound Dimension's Retrospective of House Volumes 2 & 4, Boxed's Global Underground series Live in Tel Aviv, Live in Tokyo, Kiss Mix 97, Trade Volumes 1 & 3, and the international release, Trade Global Grooves.
+In 1995, Radio 1 contacted de Vit for his first Essential Mix. de Vit featured on a number of compilation dance mix albums during this year including Fantazia House Collection Volume 2 and the Remixers album, Sound Dimension's Retrospective of House Volumes 2 & 4, Boxed's Global Underground series Live in Tel Aviv, Live in Tokyo, Kiss Mix 97, Trade Volumes 1 & 3, and the international release, Trade Global Grooves.

 With the launch of Jump Wax Records in 1996, hard house music in the UK became more mainstream.
-De Vit's "Are You All Ready?" and "I Don't Care" received major radio play and strong sales upon release.
+De Vit's "Are You All Ready?" and "I Don't Care" received radio play and sales.
 Following the closure of Jump Wax Records in 1996, de Vit launched his own label (TDV Records), which saw him release "Bring the Beat Back" and "Get Loose", both co-written with Simon Parkes.
-De Vit went on to play at many major dance clubs/events in the UK during this time, including Legacy @ The Manor in Ringwood, Slinky @ the Opera House in Bournemouth, Cream, Gatecrasher, Godskitchen, and Creamfields.
+De Vit went on to play at dance clubs/events in the UK, including Legacy @ The Manor in Ringwood, Slinky @ the Opera House in Bournemouth, Cream, Gatecrasher, Godskitchen and Creamfields.
 He garnered a string of awards and nominations during the year, including Mixmag's '2nd Best DJ of the Year 1996', M8 magazine's 'Best DJ of the Year 1996' and was selected by Music Week as 'Top Remixer of 1996'.
 His remix of Louise's "Naked" earned Music Week's vote as the 'Ground breaking Remix of 1996'.

 In 1997, de Vit was offered a show on 'Kiss 100'.
-He was ranked number 5 in DJ Magazines Top 100 DJs in the World the same year.
+He was ranked number 5 in DJ Magazine's Top 100 DJs in the World the same year.
 In early 1998, de Vit recorded "The Dawn" with Paul Janes and Andy Buckley, which was part of the six-track Trade EP.
 De Vit commented that he was 'very proud of it'.
-Paul Janes went on to remix "The Dawn" as a personal tribute to de Vit's work.
-The track has often been considered to be his best work.
-On May 2, 1998, de Vit performed a set in the Trade tent at the very first Creamfields festival in Winchester.
+Paul Janes went on to remix "The Dawn" as a tribute to de Vit's work.
+The track has been considered to be his best work.